neelkarma/mass-scan/README.md

 Also I didn't want to study for my Modern History HSC Task 2 and needed to procrastinate (at the time of writing, it is in 2 days - wish me luck).

+Update from a year later: Guess what.
+I'm back.
+And my English Advanced Paper 1 Trial is in 4 days.
+I smell a pattern here.